TheThing/TTIrcBot/README.md

 Then type:

     # python run.py

 ## License

-All vode Licensed under the WTFPL 2.0
+All code is Licensed under the WTFPL 2.0